armory/documentation/_spinnaker_install_admin_guides/halyard-gitops.md

 docker stop armory-halyard
 ```

 This other script is used for your CI tool to automatically deploy Spinnaker changes after a commit is pushed to the repo.
 It's basically the same as the previous one but it only executes `hal deploy apply`.
-Take into account that this script would run in your CI environment, so you need to provide there any authentication credentials needed by your environment.
+You need to account for this script being run in your CI environment; provide any authentication credentials needed by your environment.

 *apply-configs.sh*
 ```